AdneneBoumessouer/MVTec-Anomaly-Detection/readme.md

 ```

 ### Download the Dataset
-1. Download the mvtec dataset [here](https://www.mvtec.com/company/research/datasets/mvtec-ad/) and save them to a directory of your choice (e.g in /Downloads)
+1. Download the mvtec dataset [here](https://www.mvtec.com/company/research/datasets/mvtec-ad/) and save it to a directory of your choice (e.g in /Downloads)
 2. Extract the compressed files.
 3. Create a folder named **mvtec** in the project directory.
 4. Move the extracted files (contaied in folders) to the **mvtec** folder.